mangpo/greenthumb/documentations/add-more-instructions.md

 Add `mul` to the list of `opcodes` in `llvm-machine.rkt`.
 Search for `(set! opcodes '#(...))`.

 #### 3. Parser & Printer
-If the new instruction does not follow the default instruction format `opcode arg1, arg2, ...`, we have to modify the parser in `llvm-parser.rkt` to parse the instruction, and the methods `encode-inst`, `decode-inst`, and `print-syntax-inst` in `llvm-printer.rkt`.
+If the new instruction does not follow the default instruction format `%var0 = opcode %var1, %var2, ...` or `store %var1, %var2`, we have to modify the parser in `llvm-parser.rkt` to parse the instruction, and the methods `encode-inst`, `decode-inst`, and `print-syntax-inst` in `llvm-printer.rkt`.
 To support `mul`, we do not need to alter the parser and printer.

 #### 4. Simulator
 ##### Method `interpret`